 Chicory’s family tree

 Family trees can be funny things.
 It’s like going to a reunion and learning that you are actually related to that person.
 A member of the daisy family (Asteraceae), chicory (Cichorium intybus) is one of those large, gregarious groups that keeps turning up in unexpected places, and some of the connections aren’t exactly clear.
-For example, curly endive, Belgian endive, and radicchio are all types of chicory, while lettuce and dandelions are like siblings.
-Chicory’s many cousins include sunflowers, artichokes, yarrow, chrysanthemums, and even dahlias!
+For example, curly endive, Belgian endive, and radicchio are all types of chicory, dandelions and lettuce are siblings, and chicory’s cousins include sunflowers, artichokes, yarrow, chrysanthemums, and even dahlias!

 Chicory’s pretty blue flowers have lent it many names: cornflower, bachelor’s buttons, coffeeweed, hendibeh, blue daisy, and wild endive.
 Like other members of the daisy family, the flowers are composite and leaves are normally toothed or lobed.
 The tough, hairy flowering stem is grooved and plants grow 10 to 40 inches tall.
 Occasionally, the flowers can be white or pink, but this is rare.
 Flowers appear July through October.
 Like dandelions, chicory plants have an irritating milky sap that you know as latex.

 Chicory leaf types